SamBailey6194/pointless_impressions/README.md

 - **Toasts Were Displayed Outside the Header Container**: The toasts were being displayed outside the header container due to styling issues.
 Added a custom `#toast-container` styling to the source CSS file to ensure proper positioning.
 - **Local Storage and SSR**: The cookie and local storage uuid's for the cart were not syncing, meaning the django session was not receiving the cart data properly and the order summary on the checkout page was not receiving the information.
 Fixed by sending the cart uuid from local storage to the server via a cookie on each request.
 - **Network Error when updating order in checkout**: The checkout page was throwing a network error when trying to update the order summary due to the `header_footer.js` sending too many requests for the cart uuid.
 Added a debounce wrapper which fixed the network errors by ensuring only one cart fetch runs within a short time window, preventing multiple overlapping requests that the browser would otherwise abort.
+- **SSR Incorrect Implementation and Frontend not receiving Session ID**: Using local storage for cart and uuid is not a robust solution to use SSR properly.
+Fixed by using Django Sessions to store cart in session id and synced that with the frontend via AJAX requests to ensure proper cart functionality across SSR.
+Needed to set `SESSION_COOKIE_SECURE = False` to enable frontend in development to access the session cookie.
+- **Toast Notifications Not Displaying on API Responses**: The toast notifications were not displaying properly due to lack of integration and having multiple toast systems.
+Therefore, created a unified toast notification system that works using Django messages with AJAX requests.

 ### Unfixed Bugs